iberisoft/ImageStitcher/README.md

 # Image Stitcher

-This tool stitches images based on a Python script.
+This tool stitches images based on OpenCV.

 ## Installation